holoviz/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-### FOLLOW THESE INSTRUCTIONS CAREFULLY

-*ISSUES THAT DO NOT CONTAIN NECESSARY INFORMATION MAY BE CLOSED, IMMEDIATELY*

-The issue tracker is NOT the place for general support.
-For usage questions and technical assistance, ask us on [Discourse](https://discourse.holoviz.org).
+Thanks for contacting us!
+Please read and follow these instructions carefully, then delete this introductory text to keep your issue easy to read.
+Note that the issue tracker is NOT the place for usage questions and technical assistance; post those at [Discourse](https://discourse.holoviz.org) instead.
+Issues without the required information below may be closed immediately.

-For defects or deficiencies, please provide *ALL OF THE FOLLOWING*:

-#### ALL software version info (this library, plus any other relevant software, e.g. bokeh, python, notebook, OS, browser, etc)
+#### ALL software version info
+(this library, plus any other relevant software, e.g. bokeh, python, notebook, OS, browser, etc)

 #### Description of expected behavior and the observed behavior